stievie/ABx/README.md

 ### Data Server

 The Data server provides data from the database server and caches it.
+It also acts as threadsafe interserver shared memory.
 Connection to this server is required for:

 * File Server
 * Login Server